Breitspurbahn: Successors and similar plans

 After Nazi Germany collapsed, several super-broad-gauge railways were proposed, with track gauges ranging from 9 to 18 ft.
 Locomotive options added nuclear-powered locomotives, and passenger carriages lengths ranging from 40 to 80 m.
 Most passenger carriages would have Dutch doors and a retractable boarding staircase, with some exceptions for low-level boarding only.

 In fiction

-A ride on Breitspurbahn is featured in the video game Wolfenstein: The New Order.
+A ride on a Breitspurbahn-like train is featured in the video game Wolfenstein: The New Order.
 The railway network is also mentioned in novels Fatherland and The Fuhrer's Orphans.

 An American version of the Breitspurbahn is depicted in the TV series Supertrain.

-In the television series Snowpiercer, the titular train bears many similarities to the Breitspurbahn.